lapinek/platform-scripting/README.md

 [Back to the Top](#top)

-### Similarities

-* All three components support scripting in Groovy.

-* AM and IDM use [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino)—the scripting engine that has access to the Java environment provided by the corresponding component—for supporting server-side JavaScript.

-### Differences

 * Languages

     All three components support scripting in Groovy.

+    AM and IDM use [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino)—the scripting engine that has access to the Java environment provided by the corresponding component—for supporting server-side JavaScript.

+    All three components support server-side scripting in Groovy.

     AM allows for client-side scripts, which run in the browser environment.
 The server-side scripts, running on Rhino, can have access to data obtained with a client-side script.